ramashanker/aws/certification/day13/Concept.md

 ### STS
     AWS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for
     AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).
-    However, it is not supported by API Gateway.
+    However, it is not supported for access API Gateway.
+    But (STS) is used by API Gateway for logging data to CloudWatch logs.

 ## SSM Parameter Store
     store data such as passwords, database strings, and license codes as parameter values.